-The Engineering Career Center is a member of the National Association of Colleges and Employers and abides by the Principles for Ethical Professional Practice as outlined by NACE.
+The Engineering Career Center asks that all employers that wish to recruit at KU adhere to the Principles for Professional Practice produced by the National Association of Colleges and Employers.
 Employers recruiting at the KU School of Engineering are expected to follow the definitions and guidelines outlined by NACE for employment professionals.

 Basic Tips for Ethical Recruitment

 - All employers must be deemed legitimate organizations with verifiable business name, physical address, email address, phone number, website, and/or the name of a contact who can be reached at the listed address and phone number.

 - Employers must have an "employer-employee" relationship for paid positions (W-2) and have no required fees other than professional licensure fees for career employees.

 - Third-party recruiters may post positions for employment candidates, but must inform our recruiting professionals of the actual employer and position before the job will be posted.